yotwingian/minimalist-chatbot/readme.md

 - There are 5 diffrent models one can draw inspiration and knowlege off.
 - A Swedish language support directory ( same stuff in swedish)

+## The FAQ

+ The faq file is a from Hm's(clothing brand) actual swedish home page.
+Here it only serves as an example of contextfile.

 ## Prerequisites